 Suzanne comes to MMI through the influence of her late husband, Robert Crim, a classical guitarist and lutenist who was a dear friend of Andrew Schulman.

 Reading Andrew’s journal, and then his book, about his work as a musician in the Beth Israel Medical Center Surgical ICU convinced her that music in critical care medicine was of great value to the well being of patients, family members, and the medical staff.
+She was all too familiar with how difficult it was for patients, having seen her niece go through treatment for sarcoma cancer and her father go through several serious operations.

 A lawyer by training, she retired from the Federal government after 30 years with the Environmental Protection Agency, helping to protect our nation’s waters, including wetlands, coastal waters, and oceans.
 While working she volunteered as a literacy tutor and a mentor for junior staff.